Common working environment setup for all the repositories.

 This activates the virtual environment for this repo.
 Depending on your shell, you should see the difference in the shell prompt when you're inside a virtual environment.

-Lastly for the setup, you need to build the react frontend and move it to a static folder inside portal.
+If working on the portal repo, you need to build the react frontend and move it to a static folder inside portal.

 You will need yarn to build those.
 Install them by running: